Bylaws

 3. Encourage its membership to abide by the AAPA code of ethical conduct;

-4. Develop, sponsor, and evaluate continuing medical education programs for physician assistants;
+4. Develop, sponsor, and evaluate continuing medical education programs for physician associates;

-5. Be proactive in the continuing development of the physician assistant role;
+5. Be proactive in the continuing development of the physician associate role;

-6. Develop, coordinate, and participate in studies having an impact, direct or indirect, on the physician assistant profession;
+6. Develop, coordinate, and participate in studies having an impact, direct or indirect, on the physician associate profession;

 7. Serve as a public information center with respect to its members, health professions, government agencies, and the general public;